New Medium Homepage

 What’s the difference between following a tag and following a topic?

 These new topics you see on the homepage are curated around a certain subject.
 There are a finite amount of stories featured in each topic and they’re refreshed on a regular basis.
 Tags are a way for writers to categorize their stories and reach interested readers.
-The stories surfaced by following a tag are driven by our algorithm rather than editorial curation.
+Tags are factored in algorithmically as part of topics.

 I want to see stories from the people and publications I follow, not just the six I see on my homepage or app home screen.
 Can I still do that?